This article is from NOLO

 Making An Initial Contribution Is Strongly Recommended

-While most people do make an initial capital contribution, legally it is not required.
-You could simply appoint yourself as the sole member of your SMLLC without making any initial investment.
-However, you'd probably be taking a significant risk if you didn't invest at least a small amount at the outset.
-Without any capitalization, your business may not appear to be truly separate from you, personally.
-In other words, without any initial contribution, if your business is responsible for someone being injured, or incurs a debt that it's unable to pay, a court might decide that your company suffered from inadequate capitalization.
-It therefore might allow someone with a claim against your business to "pierce the veil" of limited liability associated with your SMLLC, and go after you, personally, for restitution.
+not investing at least a small amount at the outset can result in significant risks.
+Without any capitalization, the business may not appear to be truly separate from its owners.
+In other words, without any initial contribution, if the business is responsible for someone being injured, or incurs a debt that it's unable to pay, a court might decide that the company has inadequate capitalization and would allow the creditor to "pierce the veil" and seize the personal assets of the members (the company's owners).

 Making a contribution in the form of property or services can be somewhat more complicated.
 The complications mainly relate to potential tax consequences.
 In most cases, a key issue will be determining the dollar value of the property or services contributed.